reyhan-rahimi/Electronic-library-management/README.md

 ## project requirements:
 ### functional requirements:
-* Easy access to the site
+* Easy access to the site.
-* Site features should be high
+* Site features should be high.
-* Categorize information correctly
+* Categorize information correctly.

 ### Non-functional requirements:
-* Be beautiful in appearance
+* Be beautiful in appearance.
-* Ability to have high requests
+* Ability to have high requests.
-* The variety of books on the site is high
+* The variety of books on the site is high.

 ## Project documents:
 ### project scenario and needs assessment